asadpiz/org_centos_cloud/README.md

 ## Testing Instructions:

-** Fetch CentOS Remix ISO, The remix ISO can be generated through a [script](https://github.com/asadpiz/centos-respin/archive/master.zip) [Instructions](https://github.com/asadpiz/centos-respin/blob/master/README.md) on how to generate Remix ISO
+** Fetch CentOS Remix ISO, The remix ISO can be generated through a [script](https://github.com/asadpiz/centos-respin/archive/master.zip).

+How to generate Remix ISO: [Instructions](https://github.com/asadpiz/centos-respin/blob/master/README.md)

 Then Simply run the ISO.

 ** During Setup, there will be a spoke by the name of "Cloud Support".
-CUrrently both --allinone & --answer-file modes of packstack are supported.
+CUrrently both **--allinone** & **--answer-file** modes of packstack are supported.
 Simply Select the mode and continue.

 *[TBA]: Link to Remix ISO*

-** [[OPTIONAL]] To use the latest version of addon: At the first install screen of CentOS press "TAB" and append the following command: `inst.updates=[Under Progress]`
+> [[OPTIONAL]] To use the latest version of addon: At the first install screen of CentOS press "TAB" and append the following command: `inst.updates=[Under Progress]`

 ## Contact Info: